mdn/content/files/en-us/web/html/element/sub/index.md

 The `<sub>` element should be used only for typographical reasons—that is, to change the position of the text to comply with typographical conventions or standards, rather than solely for presentation or appearance purposes.

-For example, using `<sub>` to style the name of a company which uses altered baselines in their [wordmark](https://en.wikipedia.org/wiki/Wordmark) would not be appropriate; instead, CSS should be used (likely the {{cssxref("vertical-align")}} property, such as `vertical-align: sub` or, to more precisely control the baseline shift, `vertical-align: -25%`.
+For example, using `<sub>` to style the name of a company which uses altered baselines in their [wordmark](https://en.wikipedia.org/wiki/Wordmark) would not be appropriate; instead, CSS should be used (likely the {{cssxref("vertical-align")}} property), such as `vertical-align: sub` or, to more precisely control the baseline shift, `vertical-align: -25%`.

 Appropriate use cases for `<sub>` include (but aren't necessarily limited to):